menu

 Also of interest is that Honolulu has more people living here who work in computers and math than 95% of the places in the US.

-Telecommuters are a relatively large percentage of the workforce: 7.72% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Honolulu telecommute to their jobs.
+Overall, about 8.91% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 One thing noticeable about Honolulu, is that it has a large population of people who are young, single, educated, and upwardly-mobile career starters.
 That’s because Honolulu is full of single people in their 20s and 30s and who have undergraduate or graduate degrees and are starting careers in professional occupations.
 This makes Honolulu a great place for young, educated career starters looking to find many people like themselves, with good opportunities for friendships, socializing, romance, and fun.
 In fact, Honolulu is one of the top larger cities in America for educated single professionals to flock.